INVITATION TO 69th SEDAAG MEETING

 The Student Honors competitions consist of paper competitions for both the Master’s and Doctoral level and one combined poster competition for Master’s and Doctoral levels.
 Eligibility: To be eligible to participate in the Student Honors competition, the graduate student must have been enrolled in a geography program and in residence at the sponsoring department at the time his or her research was done.
 The sponsoring department must be located within the SEDAAG region.
 Ph.D. students must still be enrolled as a student at the time his or her paper is presented.
 Master’s students who have graduated since doing their research may present their papers at the first SEDAAG meeting following graduation.
 Papers should represent original research.
 Maps, illustrations, and other audiovisual materials should be designed or constructed by the author.
 No multiple-authored papers will be accepted.

-Departmental Responsibilities: Sponsoring departments should verify the eligibility of the graduate student for the Honors competition and conduct preliminary screening of such papers to ensure that those submitted are quality products.
-To the extent possible, departments should ensure that authors of papers accepted in the Honors competition will be able to attend the 2011 meeting and be present at the awards ceremony.
+Departmental Responsibilities: Sponsoring departments should verify the eligibility of graduate students for the Honors competition and conduct preliminary screening of papers to ensure that those submitted are quality products.
+To the extent possible, departments should ensure that authors accepted in the Honors competition will be able to attend the 2014 meeting and be present at the awards ceremony.

 Awards: Normally, one Master’s-level paper award, one Doctoral-level paper award, and one Master’s/Doctoral poster award are presented each year, but decisions regarding the Honors award are left entirely to the discretion of the Honors Committee.
 The Ph.D. paper award will be for $1,000, the Master’s paper award will be for $500, and the Master’s/Ph.D. poster award will be for $500.
 Each award includes a year’s paid membership in the Association of American Geographers (AAG) and a plaque.
 Presentation of awards will be made at the Honors banquet.
 All students who have papers accepted in the final competition will have their annual meeting registration fee and Honors banquet fees waived.